1.1 These Terms and Conditions govern the provision of Services and related performance by the Provider to the Customer.

 9.1 The Customer is not entitled to provide or resell the Services or their outputs to third parties, whether in their original or modified form, unless the Contracting Parties agree otherwise.

-9.2 The Customer is not entitled to provide to third parties, on the basis of data obtained through the Services, performance similar to the Services under these Terms and Conditions, unless the Contracting Parties agree otherwise.
-For the purposes of this paragraph, neither Users nor Signatory shall be deemed to be third parties.
+9.2 The Customer is not entitled to provide to third parties performance similar to the Services under these Terms and Conditions on the basis of data obtained through the Services, unless the Contracting Parties agree otherwise.
+For the purposes of this paragraph, neither Users nor Signatories shall be deemed to be third parties.

 10.1 The price of Services and Extended Support are set out in the Price List.
 The Price List includes prices inclusive of value added tax (VAT).
-The amount of the Implementation Price is set out in the Contract.
+The amount of the Implementation Fee is set out in the Contract.

-10.2 The Customer may choose to pay for the Services by a one-time purchase of a document package or by a subscription.
-These forms of Payment Method are determined by the Customer by negotiation in the Contract or by settings in the Application.
+10.2 The Customer may choose to pay for the Services by one-time purchase of a document package or by subscription.
+These forms of Payment Method are determined by the Customer by agreeing it in the Contract or by setting it up in the Application.

 10.3 In case of payment in the form of one-time purchase, the price of the Services shall be determined according to the price of document packages set out in the Price List.